 Boosts Your Mood

 If you really want to boost your mood, keeping a gratitude journal is where it’s at.
 All you have to do is once a day, preferably before bed, write down what you’re grateful for today.
-It might not seem like much but it’s very powerfully for going to sleep, thinking positively about your life.
+It might not seem like much but it’s a very powerful tool to use before going to sleep.
+It will help you to start thinking positively about your life and release negative thoughts so you can fall asleep easier.

 Increases Your Sense of Well-Being